History of Sweden: Union with Norway: 1814

-Modernization of Sweden: 1860–1910
+Modernisation of Sweden: 1860–1910

 Two golden 20 kr coins from the Scandinavian Monetary Union, which was based on a gold standard.
 The coin to the left is Swedish and the right one is Danish.

 Sweden, much like Japan at the same time, transformed from a stagnant rural society to a vibrant industrial society between the 1860s and 1910.
 The agricultural economy shifted gradually from a communal village to a more efficient private farm-based agriculture.
 There was less need for manual labor on the farm so many went to the cities and a million Swedes emigrated to the United States between 1850 and 1890.
-Many returned and brought word of the higher productivity of American industry, this stimulating faster modernization.
+Many returned and brought word of the higher productivity of American industry, this stimulating faster modernisation.

 In 1873, Sweden and Denmark formed the Scandinavian Monetary Union.

 The late 19th century saw the emergence of an opposition press, the abolition of guild monopolies on craftsmen and the reform of taxation.
 Two years of military service was made compulsory for young men although there was no warfare.